 The First Hour Rating is listed on your tank’s yellow label along with its energy information.

 Gas and Oil vs. Electric

 That doesn’t mean you can’t get by with an electric water heater, but it does mean you could need a larger unit if you have extremely high usage during certain parts of the day.

-Determining the size and type of water heater you need, as well as its FHR can be challenging for some.
-If you are having a hard time choosing the right model to fit your needs, please contact us.
+Determining the size and type of water heater you need, as well as its First Hour Rate can be challenging, which is why you need the help of an experienced professional.